fillypenascimento/trainingQuestions/README.md

 # trainingQuestions
-A repository for trainig the questions that must be used in job interviews.
+A repository for trainig the questions that can appear in job interviews.